-When you invest in Bitcoin, there isn’t just the worry that the price of Bitcoin will drop, but also the possibility that your Bitcoin will be stolen.
-Unlike traditional investments, there is very little insurance or other safety nets to protect investors in the case of a theft or hack.
-Recently, as Bitcoin prices have continued to rise, more and more creative methods are being employed to steal Bitcoins.
+You should know that when you invest in Bitcoin, not only could the price of Bitcoin drop, but there’s also the possibility that your Bitcoin could be stolen.
+Unlike traditional investments, there is little insurance or other safety nets can do to protect investors if their bitcoins are taken via a hack or data breach.
+As Bitcoin prices have begun rising again, it is worth revisiting your security efforts.

-If you are new to Bitcoin, we recommend first reading our article about how to buy Bitcoins which includes a beginner’s guide to Bitcoin.
-Then, if you would like to spend your Bitcoins, it is now possible to get an anonymous ProtonMail email account with Bitcoin.
+If you are new to Bitcoin, we recommend you first read our article about how to buy Bitcoin, which includes a beginner’s guide to Bitcoin.
+If you would like to spend your bitcoins, it is now possible to pay for a ProtonMail email account with Bitcoin.

 Everyone talks about how great it is that Bitcoin is a decentralized currency, but as with everything, this has its downsides.
-If you use a centralized version of cash and just hold it in a bank account, you are basically guaranteed that it will be there when you go to retrieve it.
-This is because each bank has a brand value they would like to preserve, so they have incentives to secure the money in order to maintain customers’ trust.
-If the money is stolen, they would replace it themselves to uphold the customers’ confidence in their bank.
+If you use a centralized version of cash and hold it in a bank account, you are basically guaranteed that it will be there when you go to retrieve it.
+This is because each bank has a brand value they want to preserve, so they have an incentive to secure the money on their ledger in order to maintain customers’ trust.
+If your money or credit card number is stolen, the bank will likely replace it themselves to maintain your trust – and your business.

-The first and most important thing to do, if you are storing large amounts of Bitcoin, is to make sure you don’t keep them within the exchange you bought them in.
-Exchanges seem to be the most frequently hacked, and you hear a story every few weeks discussing how “X” exchange got hacked and numerous customers lost all their Bitcoins.
+The most important thing to do if you are storing large amounts of bitcoins is to make sure you don’t keep them within the exchange you bought them in.
+While exchanges have become more secure in recent years, there were several high-profile hacks in 2019 alone.

-While there are some exchanges, such as CEX.IO which store user Bitcoins offline in cold storage for better security, this is not a guaranty of safety either.
-Because of the “cash-like” nature of Bitcoin, it is recommended to take security into your own hands.
+Some exchanges, such as CEX.IO, store user bitcoins offline in cold storage for better security, but this is not a guarantee of safety either.
+Because of the “cash-like” nature of Bitcoin, we recommend you take security into your own hands.

 Taking Bitcoin security into your own hands